-When you take a cannabis brownie or eat a marijuana candy, it takes a little bit longer to feel the “high”, when compared to smoking.
+For example, when you eat a cannabis brownie, it takes a little bit longer to feel the “high”, when compared to smoking.

-That’s why marijuana edibles stay in blood for longer, from about a week to a month.
+That’s why marijuana edibles stay in our system from 7 to 30 days.

-In fact, in the first 5 days after taking an edible, 80 to 90% of THC will get removed from your bloodstream and urine.
+In fact, in the first 5 days after taking an edible, 80 to 90% of THC will be removed from your bloodstream and urine.

-The rest of the THC will stay in your system, but for how long, depends on the factors we talked about earlier.
+The remaining 10% will stay in your system, but for how long, depends on the factors we talked about earlier.

-How to get rid of marijuana in your system?
+How to get marijuana out of your system?

 The best way to get THC out of your system and pass the test is pretty simple — total abstinence.

-If you are obliged to take one of the tests at some period of time, don’t smoke, vape or eat marijuana for the time indicated previously.
-It’s the only reliable way to get rid of THC out of your system.
+If you must take one of the tests we mentioned above, don’t smoke, vape or eat marijuana for the time I indicated before.
+That’s the only reliable way to get rid of THC out of your system.

-If it’s already too late and you don’t have the time, there are a few thing you can try to get marijuana out, the natural way.
+If it’s already too late and you don’t have the time, there are a few things you can try to cleanse your system from marijuana, the natural way.

-These tips could help, but there is no guarantee it will work.
+These tips could help, but there are no guarantees they will work.

-However, the research and experience showed that people with faster metabolism, less fat percentage and low Body Mass Index will be able to get THC out of their system much faster.
+Take note that research showed that people with fast metabolism, low body fat percentage and low BMI can flush THC out of their system much faster.

 1) Drink water